lsolbach/MDAGenerator/readme.txt

 XmiRepository
 =============

-An XmiRepository for ArgoUML and Poseidon XMI files.
+An XmiRepository for reading UML XMI 1.2 files (e.g. ArgoUML, Poseidon).
 Reads XMI files and makes the contained model available as java objects for further processing.
-Retaines the structure of the XMI 1.2/UML 1.4 meta model.
+Retains the structure of the XMI 1.2/UML 1.4 meta model.
-For further processing the transformation into a model that's more convenient to handle is adviced.
+For further processing the transformation into a model that's more convenient to handle is adviced (take a look the ModelRepository).

 Runtime Requirements:
 ---------------------
-Castor-XML
+Castor-XML 0.9.5.3
-Xerces
-commons-logging
+(Xerces 2.9.0)

 License
 -------